hsttw/proxmark3/README.txt

 Unofficial proxmark3 repository.
 This is just a fork with slightly modifications for educational purposes only.

-I've personally recoded the image of the FPGA in order to automate the attack and simulation on Mifare cards.
+I've personally recoded the image of the ARM in order to automate the attack and simulation on Mifare cards.
 I've moved some of the implementation on the client side, such as chk, ecfill, sim.